ipetkov/crane/docs/API.md

    * This removes the hash part of the store path from the build fingerprint, which can be helpful to bypass unnecessary rebuilds resulting from usage of e.g. `buildDepsOnly` / `mkDummySrc`
+   * The neutered store paths are restored back to their full "unneutered" counterparts using the `fixupNeuteredRustcRemapPathPrefix` setup hook, which is automatically registered as a `postBuildHook` whenever `configureRustcRemapPathPrefix` decides to apply neutering to a Nix store path

 **Automatic behavior:** runs as a pre-build hook if either `doRemapPathPrefix` is set to a non-empty value, or if `doRemapPathPrefix` is *not set* and